Indigenous protest Brazil bill that could weaken land claims

 The bill before the lower house’s Constitution and Justice Committee would require Indigenous people seeking full protection of their territories to have been occupying the land in 1988, the year Brazil’s constitution was signed after the nation’s return to democracy.
-If approved in committee, it will go to the floor for a vote.
+The committee approved the bill late Wednesday, paving the way for it to proceed to the floor for a vote.

 Indigenous rights activists say the cut-off date ignores the fact many had been forcibly expelled from their ancestral lands, particularly during the military dictatorship, or may not have formal means to prove possession.

-There are currently 237 such requests for full protection of territories, most small and located outside the Amazon rainforest in Brazil’s north region, according to Juliana Batista, a lawyer at the nonprofit Socioenvironmental Insititute.
+There are currently 237 such requests for full protection of territories, most small and located outside the Amazon rainforest in Brazil’s north region, according to Juliana Batista, a lawyer at the nonprofit Socioenvironmental Institute.

 “It is a big conflict because they’re in areas within contexts of real estate speculation, cities, and very much pressured by economic interests,” Batista said by phone.
 “If they can’t prove they were in possession, they could lose their lands.”